getCUJO/QoOID/draft-ietf-ippm-qoo.md

 framework for assessing network quality can serve to strengthen these incentives significantly.

-Bandwidth alone is necessary but not sufficient for high-quality modern network experiences.
+Network capacity alone is necessary but not sufficient for high-quality modern network experiences.
 High idle and working latencies, large delay variations, and unmitigated packet loss are major causes of poor application outcomes.
 The impact of latency is widely recognized in network engineering circles {{BITAG}}, but benchmarking the